Probiotics and Digestive Health: Everyday Wellness and Gut-Friendly Habits

 This guide explains how probiotics, fiber, digestive enzymes, and gut-friendly foods fit into a broader digestive wellness strategy.
-It also adds context around the gut microbiome, which is the community of microorganisms living in the digestive tract that researchers continue to study for its role in digestion, nutrient use, immune signaling, and overall balance.
+It also adds context around the gut microbiome, which is the community of microorganisms living in the digestive tract that researchers continue to study for its role in digestion, nutrient use, and overall balance.

 Rather than thinking of probiotics as a cure or treatment, it is safer and more accurate to think of them as one supportive tool within a larger digestive wellness approach that may also include fiber, hydration, food variety, stress support, and personalized testing.